kpage0910/NoteTube/README.md

 | Transcript | yt-dlp                   | Reliable, actively maintained, handles YouTube's caption formats        |

 No database.
 No authentication.
 No state management library.
 These weren't forgotten; they weren't needed for the core loop.

+## Setup Requirements

+To run this project locally, you'll need:

+- Node.js and npm (for the Next.js application)
+- yt-dlp installed on your system: `pip install yt-dlp`
+- An OpenAI API key (set as `OPENAI_API_KEY` environment variable)

+**Important**: Keep yt-dlp updated to ensure compatibility with YouTube's latest API changes.
+YouTube frequently updates their caption system, and older versions of yt-dlp may fail to detect available captions.
+Run `pip install --upgrade yt-dlp` periodically, especially if you encounter caption extraction issues.

 ## Design Decisions and Tradeoffs